johndward01/CSharp_Software_Development_Review/C#_Review.md

 if(num1 == num2)
 {
-    Console.WriteLine("The condition is false therefore this code is NOT executed");
+    Console.WriteLine("The condition is false therefore this code IS NOT executed");
 }
 else
 {